The Association of Lincoln Presenters

-At 6:30 we meet at the Riverfront Community Center for supper of Stuffed Chicken Breast, with a vegetarian/gluten-free option, and to hear from Carol Ayres, author of “Lincoln in Kansas”, who will tell the story of Lincoln’s trip.
+At 6:30 we meet at the Riverfront Community Center for supper with a vegetarian option, and to hear from Carol Ayres, author of “Lincoln in Kansas”, who will tell the story of Lincoln’s trip.
 We will also hear from our pre-presidential Lincoln, who will present a portion of a speech he gave in Kansas.
 Carol Ayres will also copies of her book offered for sale for those that will be interested.
-Cost for this evening will be $30.

 It is then back to the hotel for some R & R, and a chance to stroll the area, weather permitting.

 At 6:30 we will again meet at the Riverfront Center for supper and our annual business meeting.
-There will be a buffet with a carved beef and roast turkey, with a vegetarian/gluten-free option.
-Cost will be $25.
+There will be a buffet with a vegetarian option.

 If you will be flying, Mid-Continent International Airport in Kansas City is relatively close.